 I’d say also that you want your message to be concise and impactful- articulate your WHY.
 What’s the point of the program?
 Help people understand why this is relevant and interesting for them.
 For example: “Are you craving human connection right now?”
 Something like that.

 Finally: Give employees flexibility and choice in how they participate, and make it as easy as possible for them to take ownership.
-I like that Donut’s pairing frequency is customizable for employees with just one click, so they have the option to be as connected as they want to be.
+I like that admins can customize Donut’s pairing frequency for employees with just one click, so they have the option to be as connected as they want to be.
 There’s so little at stake for them, and everything to gain!